iberatkaya/mousebot/README.md

 const { Bot } = require('mousebot');

 /**
  * Create an instance of the class.
+ * Each member function of the class is an async funcction that returns a promise.
  */

 let bot = new Bot();